Where to stay in the Lake District by Sawday's

 Shaped by industry and farming for centuries, the whole region was declared a World Heritage site in 2017, ensuring the preservation of a unique history, culture and landscape.

-We’ve created this collection of Lake District accommodation, with ancient farmhouses, homely cottages, friendly pubs and stylish hotels – we look for places and people that will introduce you areas beyond and between the hills and dales.
+We’ve created this collection of Lake District accommodation, with ancient farmhouses, homely cottages and lodges, friendly pubs, and stylish hotels – we look for places and people that will introduce you areas beyond and between the hills and dales.

 Choose from self-catering cottages set high up in the mountains, hotels right on the lakeside,